pranamg/PythonInExcel/docs/06-Visualization_01-Basic Plots (Line,Bar,Scatter).md

-Okay, let's move into the **Visualization** category, starting with **1.
-Basic Plots (Line, Bar, Scatter)**.
+**Visualization - 1.
+Basic Plots (Line, Bar, Scatter)**

-Visualization is incredibly important for exploring data, communicating findings, and identifying patterns that might not be obvious from raw numbers.
-These three basic plot types are fundamental for showing trends, comparisons, and relationships.
+Data visualization is essential for exploring data, communicating findings, and identifying patterns that might not be obvious from raw numbers.
+This guide covers three fundamental plot types used to show trends (line plots), comparisons (bar plots), and relationships (scatter plots).

-Your `piplist.txt` includes `matplotlib` and `seaborn`, which are the standard and powerful libraries for creating these types of visualizations in Python.
+Based on [`piplist.txt`](./README.md) output, you should have `matplotlib` and `seaborn`, Python's standard libraries for creating professional visualizations.

 **Step 1: Generate Sample Data for Basic Plots**